nerds-with-keyboards/routerino/README.md

 ##### `notFoundTitle`: string;

-A title string for no match.
+A title string for no route match.

 Default: `"Page not found [404]"`